Tütünbank: History

 Up to 1930 the bank had a single branch office in Akhisar.
 After opening branch offices in various cities in the Aegean Region of Turkey it became a regional bank.
 In 1954 it was renamed as Türkiye Tütüncüler Bankası ("Tobacco Producers' Bank of Turkey") Also its headquarter was moved to İzmir which is the main export terminal of tobacco.

-Its shares were sold to a holding company and on in 1996 it was renamed Yaşarbank.
+Its shares were sold to a holding company, Yaşar Holding, and in 1996 it was renamed Yaşarbank.
 However, on 21 December 1999 it was merged to Sümerbank (along with some other banks).